SOFTWARE ENGINEERING - 2024/5

 Critical feedback will be given for the coursework.

-- The aim of this module is to introduce students to software engineering and the systems development lifecycle.
-Common approaches to software engineering will be experienced so that students can put development into a professional context.
+- The aim of this module is to introduce students to software engineering methods and techniques such that students can put software development into a professional context.
 Software creation skills will be further practiced in this context.

 C - Cognitive/analytical